 Indexes work best when the fields that they are defined for have a diverse range of values.
 Fields that have a narrow range of values, like booleans, do not make good indexes.

-If color is a common search filter, adding an index on product color will make those queries faster.
-If however, you only offer black or white products, the index will not result in any improvement in your query speeds.
+If color is a common search filter, adding an index on product color makes those queries faster.
+If however, you only offer black or white products, the index does not result in any improvement in your query speeds.

-When adding a unique index, if the field that you are using for your index is not unique, an error will occur.
-Wix Data functions that write to your collection, will throw errors if the unique index constraint is violated.
+When adding a unique index, if the field that you are using for your index is not unique, an error occurs.
+Wix Data functions that write to your collection throw errors if the unique index constraint is violated.

 For save(), insert(), and update()), the operation will fail and the collection will not be modified if the index constraint is violated.

-For bulk functions, bulkInsert(), bulkSave(), and bulkUpdate(), items that violate the unique index constraint are not modified and will be included the errors array of the response object.
-Items that do not violate the index constraint will be updated or added to the collection.
+For bulk functions, bulkInsert(), bulkSave(), and bulkUpdate(), items that violate the unique index constraint are not modified and are added to the errors array of the response object.
+Items that do not violate the index constraint are updated or added to the collection.

 Indexes improve query speeds for the following logical operators: